 Students enrolled in Formula Student’s Formula High School Race-car Build Program are enrolled in the MEM20413 Certificate II in Engineering Pathways qualification.
-This qualification has been designed by industry as a Prevocation Qualification and is ideal for the Formula Pre-Vocationl program, allowing students to study the qualification while being engaged in exciting and fulfilling course work.
+This qualification has been designed by industry as a Prevocation Qualification and is ideal for the Program, allowing students to study the qualification while being engaged in exciting and fulfilling course work.

-Formula Student has a philosophy of delivering training that prepares a student for work, so programs such as Formula High School, Formula Pre-Vocation and others develop the learning while untertaking work like practices in a work like environment.
+Formula Student has a philosophy of delivering training that prepares a student for work, and students develop workplace skills by undertaking work like practices in a work like environment.

 Students are instructed by the trainers and/or carry out blended learning utilising video instruction to gain an understanding of the task and what is required as an outcome.

-The student is assigned a job card and drawing to instruct them on what it is they are required to manufacture, and the steps required to achieve the outcome.
-The component manufacture is broken down within the jobcard into the various step by step work tasks such as mechanical cutting, linishing, handtools/power tools, pedestal drilling, welding etc.
+The student is assigned a job card and drawing to instruct them on what it is they are required to manufacture or learn, and the steps required to achieve the outcome.
+The component manufacture is broken down within the job card into the various step by step work tasks.

-This step by step process breaks a finished task down into the steps or stages to manufacture it and the student clocks on to each stage of the job card, just like in a real manufacturing workshop.
-The final stage or step on the jobcard is the trainer sign-off.
+This step by step process breaks a finished task down into the steps or stages to manufacture an item or learn theory and the student clocks on to each stage of the job card, just like in a real manufacturing workshop.
+The final stage or step on the job card is the trainer sign-off.
 Where a component is manufactured, the student inputs into the MRP software how many units he/she manufactured and the teacher signs off those components as satisfactory once they are manufactured and meet the tolerances and specification required on the drawing.

 Assessment is carried out in a formative manner, taking into account the clustered nature of the training and assessment.
 Trainers utilise the latest in technology with the Formula Student proprietary mobile device observational assessment system.

 This system allows the trainer to monitor and assess observable behaviours displayed by the student live while the student is carrying out tasks.
-The system is integrated with the MRP software and follows the jobcard and the student as they progress through their work instructions.
-The observable behaviours are mapped in the background to performance criteria for the UoC.
+The system is integrated with the MRP software and follows the job card and the student as they progress through their work instructions.
+The observable behaviours are mapped in the background to performance criteria for Units of Competency (UoC).
 Each observable behaviour is generally mapped to multiple UoC performance criteria across a range of UoC.

 Students are observed and assessed progressively and over time.

 For a student to be assessed as competent in a unit of competency, they must be assessed over time on multiple occasions for each of the Performance Criteria within a UoC.
 This mapping is carried out by the Formula Student proprietary mobile device observational assessment system.
-Once the system determines that a student has been determined satisfactory for each Performance Criteria through observable behaviour assessment from the teacher and questioning either by the trainer or through assessment quizzes through the LMS(Learning management System) component of the Formula Student proprietary mobile device observational assessment system , the system will then flag the staff at Formula Student that the student has satisfactorily achieved the required criteria for a competent result in that UoC and is ready to be assessed and signed-off if deemed competent by the assessor.
+Once the system determines that a student has been determined satisfactory for each Performance Criteria through observable behaviour assessment from the teacher and questioning either by the trainer or through assessment quizzes through the LMS (Learning management System) component of the Formula Student proprietary mobile device observational assessment system , the system will then flag the assessment staff at Formula Student that the student has satisfactorily achieved the required criteria for a competent result in that UoC and is ready to be assessed and signed-off if deemed competent by the assessor.

 Students have multiple opportunities for assessment due to the formative nature of assessment.
-If however it is deemed that the student has had multiple opportunities and is still not able to achieve competency, then the student is determined to be Not Competent.
-For more information on multiple attempts refer to the student handbook here
+If it is deemed that the student has had multiple opportunities and is still not able to achieve competency, then the student is determined to be Not Competent.
+For more information on multiple attempts refer to the student handbook.

 While we try and cover all items required during the learning and assessment, there are some items students will be required to supply and bring to class.